Want to know what we mean by OBO? This page has you covered!

 Why are some items available for OBO and others are not?

 A lot of things make up a great gemstone, but there are plenty of things that can make one fall short.
 For example, a stone might have an oddly shaped cut.
-We usually mark these as OBO.
+These could be marked as OBO.

 If you are interested in an OBO item, feel free to email us at email@example.com with your offer.
 Include the item# in your email so we know which one you're talking about.
 Don't feel bad about offering a price you might think we will decline, the worst we can say is no thank you!